r-k-b/tech-talk-elm/PITCHME.md

 We can buckle down, use grit and discipline to fight against it.

+😠

 +++

-But how often do we win when we go against human nature?
+But, how often do we win when we go against human nature?

+😩

 +++